tekowalsky/Azure-MG-Sub-Governance-Reporting/README.md

 ~~If you do not want to contribute to stats for AzGovViz then you can use the parameter:
 `-StatsOptOut`
 ~~ This parameter was not completely honored by the original version of this script.
-When the opt-out parameter was selected the script attempted to connect anyway, flagging it as having been run (and where).

 ## Security